EYE SOCKET FRACTURE INJURY – MN ACCIDENT ATTORNEYS

 The eye socket is also called the orbit.
 While it feels like one solid structure, it consists of seven different bones that connect to create four different areas.
 A fracture can occur in any one of these areas, creating different injuries:

 - Orbital rim fracture.
 These breaks occur in the outer edges of the eye socket.
 The orbital rim is very thick, so only extreme force, such as an injury from a car accident, can break it.
-This extra force can also injure the nerves, muscles, and connective tissues in the eye.
+This serious force can also injure the nerves, muscles, and connective tissues in the eye.

 - Direct orbital floor fracture.
 An orbital rim fracture may extend to the orbital floor to cause a direct orbital floor fracture.
 This will usually occur as a result of severe trauma.